TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ::::::{admonition} Proof of&nbsp;{prf:ref}`Prop:DetCofactors:InvertibleTriangular`
 :class: tudproof

 Let us first consider the case of an $n \times n$ upper triangular matrix $U$, with entries $u_{ij}$.
 Such a matrix is an echelon matrix.
-It is invertible if and only if it has $n$ linearly independent columns, which is the case if all diagonal elements $u_{ii}$ are nonzero.
+It is invertible if and only if it has $n$ linearly independent columns, which is the case if all diagonal elements $u_{ii}$ are non-zero.
 And this last is equivalent to

 $$
 u_{11}\cdot u_{22}  \cdot  \ldots \cdot u_{nn} = \det{U} \neq 0.